 Residential school provides sensory evaluation practice and sensory analysis techniques.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-The written examination will assess students’ knowledge and comprehension of theory presented during the course and may consist of short-answer, true/false, matching and essay-type questions.
+The final examination will assess students’ knowledge and comprehension of theory presented during the course.
+A combination of short-answer, true/false, matching and essay-type questions may be used.
 Past examination papers are available as assessment exemplars and can be accessed via MyUni.